Flashbang-Time/Shadow-MSM/README.md

 `/dev/shadowtrace` remains an emergency fallback.
 The host tools forward individual keys: `Ctrl+C` is delivered to the foreground Linux process and `Ctrl+]` detaches the host without rebooting the target.
-This exact TTY artifact passed compile, hash, and RAM-boundary verification but remains hardware-unverified until its first physical boot.
+This exact TTY artifact passed compile, hash, and RAM-boundary verification, it has been hardware verified.

 After loading the matching monitor and verified kernel bundle, start Linux with an interactive terminal by adding `--interactive` to the existing